top1944/duckuments/docs/atoms_85_fall2017_projects/29_distrubuted_est/demoInstructions_fleetcommunication.md

 # Demo instructions Fleet Communications {#demo-instruction-fleet-com status=draft}

-TODO: fix spelling and grammar
+TODO: JT: fix spelling and grammar, move to operation manual section

 This is the description of a communication setup between multiple Duckiebots.